Moritisimor/CascadeShell/README.md

 ```Console
 unlet greeting
 ```
-This command will uninitialize a variable.
-However, internally, the memory won't be freed, the value will simply be set to 'nil' to mark the variable as uninitialized for the shell internally.
+This command will uninitialize a variable, deleting it from the internal map which stores variables.

 ### Clear
 ```console